Buttys/YGOCore/README.md

 ## Beta Details ##

-The main goal of this project is to lower the entry level for new and experienced programmers, who just don't have the time required or understanding into something quite complex.
+The main goal of this project is to lower the entry level for new and experienced programmers.

 This server currently only runs on windows, but will fully support Linux using Mono when fully released.